Open Tuesday – Saturday from 10:00am - 4:00pm

 This room is believed to have been a guest room.
 This room was expanded during Tom Cobb’s ownership, and the addition is noted by the beam on the ceiling.
 The Confederate battle flag is a “Second Richmond Depot” flag used to drape Tom’s coffin as his body lay in state in the office after his death at the Battle of Fredericksburg in December 1862 at the age of 39.
 He served as Brigadier General for Cobb’s Brigade (and earlier as Colonel of Cobb’s Legion).
 The flag is on loan from the Atlanta History Center, and has been pressure mounted to further protect it from insect damage.
 The ball gown in the corner of the room belonged to Mary Ann Lamar Cobb, Howell’s wife.
 Howell served as President James Buchanan’s Secretary of Treasury from 1857- 1860, and in October 1860, the Prince of Wales paid a visit to the White House, the first visit by British monarchy.
 As Buchanan was a bachelor, his niece Harriet Lane served as his social secretary.
 Harriet asked Mary Ann to help throw the grand party in his honor.
 This dress was brought from England for Mary Ann especially for this event.
 Mary Ann was 4 months pregnant with her twelfth child when she wore this dress.

 The hall is part of the original c.1830s Plantation Plain house that was a wedding present for Tom and Marion.
 The heart pine floorboards, though not original to the home, were originally part of a mid-1800s cotton mill in North Carolina milled to fit the house.
 The stairs are in their 1847 location, moved during the dining room addition.
 In the alcove under the stairs you will see a bed, as this is where Tom’s slave Jesse slept.
-Upstairs, you will find staff offices, classrooms for field trips, and temporary exhibits, as well as a bathroom.
+The Cobb family bedrooms would have been upstairs; however, today you will find staff offices, classrooms for field trips, and temporary exhibits, as well as a bathroom.